nooralsmadi/JordanAntiquities/README.md

 # Objectives:

    * Develop a deep-learning model for image classification
    * Evaluate multiple pre-trained models: InceptionV3, Efficientnet, ResNet, VGGNet
    * Compare and analyze the performance of each model
    * Provide a user-friendly demo using Gradio or Streamlit

 # Data Collection:
 We collect images for archaeological sites (Umm Qais, Jerash, Petra, Ajloun Castle, Wadi Rum, Roman amphitheater)
 using:

-    * web scraping: we use web scraping in two ways: using giving URL to download images and using giving some keywords, to search about them then download images.
+* Web scraping: we use web scraping in two ways: using giving URL to download images and using giving some keywords, to search about them then download images.

-    * videos: we converted some videos to frames and added some frames to our dataset.
+* Videos: we converted some videos to frames and added some frames to our dataset.

-    * manually: some images are downloaded manually.
+* Manually: some images are downloaded manually.

 you can find our dataset in the following link: <b>https://drive.google.com/file/d/1aOWaA5UcroibyKtIm0JskpIEPKh-6Fef/view?usp=sharing</b>